How to Win and Fund Government Contracts: A Complete Guide

 Once you’ve secured a government contract, it’s time to get your financing in order.
 Small business loans can be tough for young and startup companies to qualify for, while a government finance company like Bankers is startup-friendly.

-The U.S. government pays contractors on a net 30-60 day schedule.
+The U.S. government pays contractors on a net 30 to 60 day schedule.
 However, contractors typically have to pay vendors before funds come through from the government paying your open accounts receivable.
 The delay between paying their own bills and receiving the government’s reimbursement can severely strain their cash flow.
 This is one reason Bankers Factoring offers Government contract PO Funding.

-In 1940, the Federal Government set up legislation for government contractors to get funded.
+In 1940, the Federal Government set up legislation for government contractors to get funded, referenced in the FAR or federal acquisition regulations.
 They can be funded by setting up a mechanism for a contract’s proceeds (but not the execution).
 These will be assigned to factoring companies and other lending sources in Subpart 32.8—Assignment of Claims Act of 1940.

 Bankers Factoring can also supply you with a Letter of Financial Capability or Letter of Comfort that shows your government client that you have the funds to deliver on the awarded contract with our factoring and PO funding products.